-What Are Brand Archetypes and How They are Important for Business
+What Brand Archetypes Are and How They’re Important for Business

 Do you know what your brand archetype is?